×

 16. They’re Always in the Mood

 No good comes from this stereotype—the assumption is dangerous, unfair, and incorrect.
-Men are well within their rights to say no without fear of ridicule or an angry partner.
+Men are well within their rights to say no without fear of ridicule.
+The sad reality is, some men play into the stereotype, even if only in the beginning of a relationship, to avoid any upset.

 17. They Shouldn’t Drink “Girly” Drinks